-A map of Swaziland Swaziland is one of Africa’s smallest countries.
+A map of Swaziland Swaziland (since April 2018 known as eSwatini) is one of Africa’s smallest countries.
 This tiny, landlocked country lies almost completely surrounded by its neighbour, South Africa.
 To the east, the Lubombo Mountains form a border with Mozambique.
 In the west are the high, jagged mountains of the Drakensberg range: this region, known as the Highveld, has a cool, humid climate.
 The capital, Mbabane, is situated here.
 Further eastwards, the land slopes to the rolling savanna grasslands of the Middleveld and Lowveld, where the climate is drier and warmer.

 Nearly all Swaziland’s people are ethnic Swazi, a Bantu people whose ancestors came from Central Africa about 2000 years ago.
 They speak siSwati and English.
 There are also small numbers of Zulu and Afrikaners.
 Swaziland has a very high number of people suffering from HIV/AIDS.
 Thousands of children have lost their parents to the disease.
 As a result, Swaziland has the lowest life expectancy in the world: about 49 years.